afrancoto/WebMenu/README.md

 TO DO
 =====
 - Manage window
-  - Remove Waring on draw_menu
+  - Remove Warning on draw_menu
   - Remove error on call from Rhythmbox Plugins window [DONE]
   - Bug: Manage window does not close after Add service + Apply [DONE]
   - Reorder the menus in the settings[DONE] -> Redraw the menus [DONE]